w3c/vc-data-model/README.md

-## Verifiable Claims Data Model and Representations
+## Verifiable Credentials Data Model and Representations

 This specification describes a data model for a digital entity profile and a collection of digital entity credentials that assert verifiable